huahaiy/xia/doc/impl.md

 ### Interoperability

-While Xia does not touch local files directly, it can orchestrate local tools that expose an API.
+While Xia does not grant tools direct local file access, it can orchestrate local tools that expose an API.
 If you have a local service or a coding assistant with an accessible endpoint, Xia can interact with it through its service capability proxy without broadening host access.

 ## Core Capabilities

 Xia is designed to be a long-lived assistant that learns from every interaction.

 - **Human-inspired memory:** separate working memory, knowledge graph, and episodic memory layers.
-- **Secure web and browser automation:** SSRF-protected fetch tools and a headless browser inside the sandbox.
+- **Secure web and browser automation:** SSRF-protected fetch tools with DNS-pinned outbound connections and a Playwright browser runtime.
 - **Authenticated online work:** stored API credentials, website logins, and first-class OAuth accounts.
+- **Session-scoped local documents:** explicit uploads of text, PDF, and Office docs with chunk-preferred retrieval and summary generation.
+- **Portable prompt skills:** native Xia skills plus a safe importer for a prompt-only subset of OpenClaw skills.
 - **Autonomous task scheduling:** recurring tasks, background maintenance, and session continuity.
 - **Privacy-first security:** strict credential isolation even when tools act on the user’s behalf.